speed-MikeM/JSCookie/README.md

-# JS Cookies
+# JS Cookie
-JavaScript Simple cookie implementation
+JavaScript cookie implementation

 # Introduction
 Don't like to get into a cookie implementation on your own, yet want one to be easy and as you go?